Expensify/App/docs/articles/expensify-classic/expensify-card/Cardholder-Settings-and-Features.md

 4. Complete the remaining steps

 ## Expensify Card declines
-As long as you’ve enabled 'Receive real-time alerts,' you’ll get a notification explaining the reason for each decline.
+As long as you've enabled 'Receive real-time alerts', you'll get a notification explaining the reason for each decline.
 You can enable alerts in the mobile app by clicking on the three-bar icon in the upper-left corner > **Settings** > toggle **Receive real-time alerts**.

 Here are some reasons an Expensify Card transaction might be declined: